hstatsep/portfolio-template/README.md

 * Make sure you update the `<h5>`, `<h6>`, and `<p>` inner text.
 * Update the `<a>` so that `href="projects/yourFileName.html"`

+##### Using code snippets

+You are welcome to use [Prism](https://github.com/hstatsep/other/blob/main/prism/prism.md) to add code snippets to your portfolio.
+Prism is already imported into your pages.

 ---

 # Have fun!